FOREX-Euro hits 3-1/2-mth low, stop-loss sales add to woe

 * News of JPMorgan trading loss dents risky assets

-* Prospects for coalition govt in Greece remain in doubt (Updates prices, Aussie reaction to Chinese data)
+* Prospects for coalition govt in Greece remain in doubt (Adds comments, updates prices)

 By Masayuki Kitano